 Although service management is critically important, it is user adoption that provides the greatest value to the business.
 My approach to driving adoption is a mix of technical marketing and consultative training, mentoring, and solution creation.
 I also work closely with a number of other roles across the organization, including our Office 365 Exchange, Skype, and identity management experts, our IT security team, corporate communications, and the corporate training department.
 If I had to make a slogan for the way I do user adoption, it would be “Making Work Creative Again”.
 User adoption is about getting end users to use a larger subset of the tools that Office 365 provides because it will make their job better.
 Most users don’t realize Office 365 is more than just Outlook, Word, Excel, and PowerPoint, and that even those tools are being constantly improved.
 Because of that, the precursor to driving adoption is raising awareness of the tools available.
 To raise awareness, I put together omni-channel communication campaigns which include email, flyers, posters, webinars, helpdesk readiness, and in-person training.

-Once users are either aware of the tools available to them or aware of who to ask for help with productivity challenges, next is helping end users use those office 365 tools which will improve their personal work day, usually by saving them and their team time or money.
+Once users are either aware of the tools available to them or aware of who to ask for help with productivity challenges, next is helping end users use those Office 365 tools which will improve their personal work day.
+This improvement is usually by saving them and their team time or money.
 It’s about automating away drudgery so people can be more engaged, creative, and valuable.
 By working with end users to improve their business processes, I save the company time and money and improve employee morale.
-No one person can change an organization at the “grass roots level”, so I also run an Office 365 Champions program to recruit, train, and reward business users who will evangelize the technology to their peers.
+No one person can change an organization at the “grass roots level”, so I can also run an Office 365 Champions program to recruit, train, and reward business users who will evangelize the technology to their peers.
 Additionally, educating the help desk on how to help users in this way elevates the help desk’s role in driving productivity too.

-Another benefit of driving adoption of Office 365 is that it provides another way to discover rogue uses of 3rd party cloud storage vendors such as Dropbox and Google drive and replace them with SharePoint and OneDrive, which can be centrally governed and protected.
+Another benefit of driving adoption of Office 365 is that it provides another way to discover rogue uses of 3rd party applications.
 Similarly, I also partner with the IT Security team to drive organizational change in human security behaviors, such as using password managers, multifactor authentication, and longer passwords.
 This involves identifying the IT Security “marketing messages” we want to put forth, and including them in some of our change communications for Office 365.

 As an MVP, Microsoft measures me by my community contributions.
 I choose to contribute through public speaking, running a user group, blogging, and participating in selected online discussion forums.
 My public speaking often mirrors the adoption topics that I focus on for my job.
 Presenting to both internal and external audiences on adoption topics helps me refine my message for maximum impact.
 In addition to the events mentioned above, I participate in both the city and suburban SharePoint Saturday Chicago events.
 My career path has taken me from deep technical expertise in SharePoint (since 2003) to focus on the end user experience, the digital workplace experience, and service management.
-As a result of that evolution, I also have the opportunity to participate in conferences that are not strictly technical.
-In 2018, I will be speaking at the Digital Workplace Experience conference, and I have spoken at Advanced Learning Institute events as well.
+As a result of that evolution, I also have the opportunity to participate in conferences that are not strictly technical, such as events hosted by the Advanced Learning Institute.